naezzell/edd/README.md

 ### Summary of structure

-Anyway, all the source code is located in `src/edd`.
+Al the source code is located in `src/edd`.
 This main directory has several sub-directories
 - `backend` -- contains the `IBMQBackend` class for sending/receiving jobs from IBM
 - `pulse` -- contains the `IBMQDdSchedule` class which inherits from `qiskit.pulse.Schedule` class.
 Contains the DD sequence definitions in terms of pulse instructions.
 Allows one to add DD sequences to it as methods.
 - `circuit` -- contains `IBMQDdCircuit` class which inherits from qiskit.QuantumCircuit but otherwise should behave roughly the same as `pulse`.
 However, we ended up not using this class for the paper, so no promises that it's on par with `pulse`